-- You are no longer eligible for coverage in this Plan; - Your Employer terminates or discontinues the Plan; - The Participant cancels coverage; or - The Claims Administrator cancels or rescinds coverage.
+- You are no longer eligible for coverage in this Plan; - Your Employer terminates or discontinues the Plan;

+- The Participant cancels coverage; or - The Claims Administrator cancels or rescinds coverage.

-There is no right to receive the Benefits of this Plan after coverage ends, except as described in the Continuation of group coverage section.
+There is no right to receive the Benefits of this Plan after coverage ends, except as described in the Continuity of Care and Continuation of group coverage sections.